pmean/pmean.github.io/data/5510-01-objectives.md

 ---
-title: "MEDB 5510, Clinical Research Methods, Module01, Overview
+title: "MEDB 5510, Clinical Research Methods, Module01
 ---

-### Overview, Learning objectives
+#### Module01, Overview of research, Learning objectives

 + To describe the variety of research that can be conducted while doing clinical research.